Win a Winter Lights Package!

+The night skies in Western North Carolina provide unforgettable views year round.
+Recently, there have even been a few sightings of Aurora borealis, often referred to as the northern lights!
 Reach for the stars at an evening of stargazing in the dark skies of the Blue Ridge Mountains near Asheville.
-Here are some options:
+Here are a few options:

 PARI (Pisgah Astronomical Research Institute) is a must see for star and space lovers (photo above).
 This former NASA center is deep in Pisgah National Forest away from light pollution - it is now a non-profit research and education center.
 During the day, tour the campus that includes NASA space artifacts and even a collection of meteorites.
 Talk to scientists and researchers who travel from around the world to utilize their impressive facilities.
 They host star gazing on several Friday and Saturday nights through the year with a specially built observation deck high on a ridge.
 Reserve in advance.
 Also ask about special experiences or tours.
 Read more about PARI.